paulelliott/fabrication-site/views/_content.markdown

 to help ease the transition.
 Simply require `fabrication/syntax/make` and you will get `make` and `make!` mixed into your classes.

+You can also provide a suffix to the class's primary Fabricator.

+    Fabricator(:author_with_books, from: :author) do
+      books(count: 2)
+    end

+    Author.make(:with_books)

 ### Contributing

 I ([paulelliott](http://github.com/paulelliott)) am actively maintaining this